-Cheesy Baked Orzo is a comforting side dish made with orzo pasta, parmesan cheese, and garlic, among other ingredients.
-A surprisingly light comfort food.
+Cheesy Baked Orzo Pasta is a comforting pasta dish made with orzo pasta, parmesan cheese, mozzarella, garlic, and a creamy sauce.
+This easy-to-follow baked pasta recipe is perfect for any occasion.
+A surprisingly light dinner recipe.

 - 1 cup Orzo uncooked